MaiJi97/Leetcode/README.md

    广撒网，通常用于求最优解(eg: Dijkstra)

    Note: </br>
+   - Do it in a separate helper method or in the main method?
+Depends on if we are going to call it multiple times.
+   - If written as a separate method, do we need to return anything?
+Depends on if we need to use the returned result later.
    - When to break the iteration?
-When the queue becomes empty or 已满足条件. </br>
+When the queue becomes empty. </br>
    - In each iteration, add neighbors to the queue.
 What are the neighbors? 视具体情况决定。</br>
+   - If we keep track of visited node / cell, mark as visited when offer it to the queue or when poll it from the queue?
+Usually when we offer it to the queue. </br>

    a.
 Level Order Traversal through Queue </br>